 Keep them warm

-Ensure your dog is protected from cold and wet weather with a coat that’s both water-resistant and windproof.
+Ensure your dog is protected from cold and wet weather with a dog coat (ideally, one that’s both water-resistant and windproof).
 These are ideal for winter walks.
 Dog booties can also help protect their paws from the cold, although some dogs are not too fond of them.

 Watch their weight